Neil Dawson: Public sculpture

-In February 2014, Dawson's Spires was installed in Christchurch's Latimer Square.
-The work was inspired by Dawson's attempts to draw from memory the demolished spire of ChristChurch Cathedral.
-It was initially planned that the sculpture would hover over the centre of Latimer Square, along the axis of Worcester Street, so that a visual connection with ChristChurch Cathedral would be achieved.
-However, its current placement is in the southern half of Latimer Square, not far from the Cardboard Cathedral.
+2014, Dawson's Spires was installed in Christchurch's Latimer Square.
+The work was inspired by Dawson's attempts to draw from memory the demolished spire of Christchurch Cathedral.
+It was initially planned that the sculpture would hover over the centre of Latimer Square, along the axis of Worcester Street, so make a visual connection with Christchurch Cathedral.
+Its current placement, however, is in the southern half of Latimer Square, not far from the Cardboard Cathedral.
 A structural engineer had approached Dawson in 2012 to enquire whether he wanted to design another sculpture for Christchurch, and when he agreed, she donated her time to undertake the structural design for the installation.

+2017 Dawson's sculpture Ascension can be seen suspended in the middle of Masterton's northern roundabout.